mub/brainYard/puzzlers/webCrawler/README.md

 ### The Database choice

 * <b>Plaintext file</b> -- won't work: need to update frequencies in a multi-tasking environment with odometer..
-* a simple <b>embeddable RDBMS</b> such as Apache Derby or H2 - seems like a logical choice.
+* a simple <b>embeddable RDBMS</b> such as Apache Derby or H2 - seems like a logical choice for the project of this scale:
+    * it provides random access to structured data
+    * and facilitates its usage via SQL queries across any dimension needed

 ### Persistence layer